 Short and Sweet ver.

-My current research focuses on brain connectivity-based biomarker discovery through machine learning.
-I am passionate about data infrastructure and software engineering in scientific research.
-You can find out more about my research and open source contribution on my GitHub Profile.
+My current research focuses on discovering brain connectivity-based biomarkers through machine learning.
+I am passionate about data infrastructure and software engineering in the context of scientific research.
+You can find out more about my research and open-source contributions on my GitHub Profile.

 Longer speaker bio, see below:

-The open-source tool is an anchor of her research.
-She contributes to developing technical standards within the Python ecosystem for neuroimaging research.
+The open-source tool serves as a cornerstone of her research.
+She contributes to the development of technical standards within the Python ecosystem for neuroimaging research.
 Her contributions include projects such as nibabel, Pydra, fMRIPrep, phys2bids, the Brain Imaging Data Structure (BIDS), and Nilearn.
 As a core developer of Nilearn, a widely used neuroimaging machine learning library, she offers expertise in fMRI data processing utilities and guides the overall direction of the Nilearn community.
 Additionally, she is a dedicated advocate for the BIDS ecosystem, actively developing software aligned with BIDS application standards.
 The effort leads to a fully reproducible fMRI denoising benchmark using open datasets and BIDS-compliant software.